 Instead of a new hair forming and growing back having its natural beveled edge, it's now blunt and sharp.
 This sharpness makes it easier for hair to pierce skin and grow back into it.
 A good example to turn to is shaving, as it often creates ingrown hairs because it leaves hair blunt from cutting it off.

 Ahead, tips on how to prevent ingrown hairs from forming.

 Be sure to follow directions very carefully prepping skin, applying product and removing it.
 You'll have better chances of getting the entire hair out versus breaking it.

 If you do choose to pay for your service, don't go to just anybody that's licensed.
 We know that the bumps can happen despite the greatest intentions.
 However, those who are crafty have the best chance of not breaking the hair and avoiding other side effects.

-For example, most techs use hard wax for at least part of the bikini area which is wonderful for coarse hair which 'shrink wraps' it so that it can be easily lifted.
+For example, some techs prefer hard wax for at least part of the bikini area which is wonderful for coarse hair which 'shrink wraps' it so that it can be easily lifted.

 Lightly exfoliating before waxing with an ayate cloth or another mild exfoliator like Herbivore's Coco Rose Body Polish ($36) helps remove dead skin cells allowing for a better and easier service.
 Also, gently exfoliate a day after the wax if the area isn't red, inflamed or irritated.